-or the resolution may change.
-Network Setting Perform internet protocol settings.
-IP Address Setup Select the IP address setting method.
+Setting items Description Network Setting Perform internet protocol settings.
+IPv4 Setting IP Address Setup: Selects the IP address setting method.
 Auto (DHCP): The IP address is assigned automatically from the DHCP server such as a router.
-Manual: Specify the IP address manually.
-When "Manual" is selected for "IP Address Setup," select the item with the -/-> buttons and input the value with the //-> buttons.
-When all items are entered, select "Apply," and then press the IP Address Set the unit's IP address.
-Subnet Mask Set the unit's subnet mask.
-Default Gateway Set the unit's default gateway.
-MAC Address Display the unit's MAC address.
+Manual: Specifies the IP address manually.
+When "Manual" is selected for "IP Address Setup," input "IP Address," "Subnet Mask," and "Default Gateway."
+Select each item with the ↑/↓ buttons, then press ÷ button.
+Select the frame to input with the ★/↓ buttons and input the value with the ↑/↓ buttons.
+When all items are entered, select "Apply," and then press the ÷ button.
+The entered settings will be registered.
+IP Address: Sets the unit's IP address.
+Subnet Mask: Sets the unit's default gateway.
+MAC Address: Displays the unit's MAC address.
 This cannot be changed.
+Apply: Enables the IP address that is set manually.
+IPv6 Information Displays the IPv6 information.
+When you set the IPv6 IP address, set it on a Web browser (page 43).

-(1) Information Menu
+Information Menu